-What is the Pharmaceutical Benefit Scheme (PBS)?
+What is the Pharmaceutical Benefits Scheme (PBS)?

 - Essential to treat a particular illness injury or condition.

-- Already subsidised by the PBS.
+- Pharmacy items that are already subsidised by the PBS

 - Non-PBS pharmacy items that cost less than the co-payment amount

 - Oral contraceptives (unless they’re prescribed for purposes other than contraception)

 - Pharmacy items prescribed for cosmetic purposes